HallaSurvivor/Blog/_posts/2025-12-19-zorns-lemma-in-sheaves.md

 Let's get started!

-TODO: rewrite the introduction

-TODO: we're repeating ourselves a lot.
-Let's pare this down when I'm more awake.

 ---

-I'm feeling [type-theoretic][16] today, so let's work with the internal logic of a topos type theoretically, rather than set theoretically.
+I'm feeling [type theoretic][16] today, so let's work with the internal logic of a topos type theoretically, rather than set theoretically.
 I'm actually not sure if I've spent much time working type theoretically on this blog, and so I might also use this as an excuse to talk about the difference in